aws-samples/serverless-patterns/apigw-lambda-authorizer-custom-header/README.md

 * Only if the value of 'authorizationToken' header is 'allow', API Gateway will successfully call the HTTP backend and return a 200.
 * For any other case, API Gateway will return a 403 error.

-TODO: Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-lambda-authorizer](https://serverlessland.com/patterns/apigw-lambda-authorizer)
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-lambda-authorizer-custom-header](https://serverlessland.com/patterns/apigw-lambda-authorizer-custom-header)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.